Steel Trench Boxes For Sale

 A common starting point for many contractors when choosing a trench box purchase is to simply look for the same system or something similar as to what they had been renting.
 This presents a few challenges as each manufacture offers unique configurations in their designs.
 These designs and specifications are not always easy to directly compare from one manufacture to the next.
 Sometimes it really is like comparing apples to oranges.
 For example a shield with 4″ double sidewalls from our one of our competitors will likely be heavier than our 5″ double sidewalls Titan 5 Lite Series.
 This can lead to some initial confusion in comparing different boxes.
 However, it is quickly resolved when we choose a shield based on the proper requirements, height, length, width, weight, and depth requirement.
 Often this will lead to finding a more appropriately sized system at a better price.

 A good place to start is determining depth of the excavation and if any sloping will be used.
 This dictates the required depth rating along with determining if there will be a need for them to be stacked.
-The first requirement has obvious safety and OSHA compliance implications, but is a key factor in determining the cost of the system.
+The depth requirement has obvious safety and OSHA compliance implications, but is a key factor in determining the cost of the system.
+This is one of the most important factors, paying attention to this can save the contractor a lot of money.
+A shield that is rated for 21 feet in class C soil will be heavier and more costly than a one that is rated for 8-16 feet.
+If the work will not require going deeper than the height of the box, than the 21 foot rating is not needed for an 8 foot box.
+Additionally, the excavator required to handle a lighter weight system will be will be smaller and more cost effective to operate than a larger machine.

 For example: A trench shoring box rated for 24′ in class C soil is going to be heavier and cost more to build than one with a lower depth rating.
 For example our Titan 5 Lite 8×20 is a perfect choice for a contractor that is not going to be using this as a bottom box in a deep excavation.
 The Titan 5 Lite 8×20 has a depth rating of 12′ in class C soil.
-This gives is the flexibility to use with a 4×20 stacker or just as a single 8×20.
+This gives is the flexibility to use the Titan 5 Lite 8×20 with a 4×20 stacker for a depth of 12′.
+Alternatively the Titan 5 Lite 8×20 could be used just as a single 8×20.
 While the Titan 5 Lite has a knife edge, it can also be flipped over and used as a top box as part of a multiple box system.
-This feature can be handy, if there ever was a need to go beyond its 12′ rating, just flip it over and use it on top.
+This feature can be handy, if there ever was a need to go beyond its 12′ rating, just flip it over and use it on top of a box with a depth rating of 16′ or greater.

 An additional consideration is the option to add a two foot leg kit.
 This allows the user to be two feet off the bottom of the trench and thus increases the working depth.